oddsockmachine/conductor/development_notes.md

 This sometimes seems at odds with a traditional coordinate system, or the way an array is naively printed out.
 This is done to ensure the note_grid always represents _notes_ versus time, not necessarily their position on a display.
 When a note_grid is ready for display, only then do we do the necessary conversion to absolute position.
+Each component should ideally have a print method for debugging its state, which will handle that conversion.
+However, the internal representation of that component's state should be in whatever format is most fitting.